Bristol England, UK Travel Guide

 The official currency of the Uk is Pound Sterling, represented by the symbol £ or GBP.
 Denominations include £5, £10, £20, £50 banknotes and 1p, 2p, 5p, 10p, 20p, 50p, £1, £2 coins.

 ATMs are widely available at banks, supermarkets, and convenience stores, offering competitive exchange rates.
 Major UK banks offer currency exchange, but ATM cash advances often yield better rates.
-Bank cards (Visa, Mastercard, American Express) are widely accepted.
+Plastic cards (Visa, Mastercard, American Express) are widely accepted.
 Contactless payments are common.

 Focus on hostels, street food, public transport, and free attractions.